 Section 5 (Disorderly Behavior)

-Threatening, Abusive or Insulting Behaviour (Section 5 Public Order Act 1986) – This offence can be caused by using abusive language or gestures with intent to cause another harassment alarm or distress.
-The maximum penalty for this offence is a fine.
+Threatening, Abusive or Disorderly Behaviour (Section 5 Public Order Act 1986) – This offence can be caused by using abusive language or gestures with intent to cause another harassment alarm or distress.
+The maximum penalty for disorderly behavior is fine.

 What Is Drunk And Disorderly?